This post may contain affiliate links. Please read my disclosure for more info.

 - Blending solution or 91% Isopropyl rubbing alcohol in a squeeze bottle or mist spray bottle

 - Apron or old paint shirt will due

 - Nitrate or latex gloves

 - A small container of 91% Isopropyl rubbing alcohol for brushes

-- Additional tools for your preference (straw, hairdryer or compressed air can, paintbrushes, and cotton swabs)
+- Additional tools for your preference (straw, hairdryer or compressed air can, paintbrushes, foam brushes, and cotton swabs.
+The possibilities are endless!)